-Driving Organizational Change in China: Note-taking is a Powerful Tool
+Driving organizational change in China: note-taking is a powerful tool

-I recently returned from Shenzhen (above, left), Beijing, and Hong Kong where I worked with Intel customer service teams - speakers of Mandarin and Cantonese, sometimes one and sometimes both - with only moderate English language skills.
+vivien-li By William Seidman I recently returned from Shenzhen (above, left), Beijing, and Hong Kong where I worked with Intel customer service teams – speakers of Mandarin and Cantonese, sometimes one and sometimes both – with only moderate English language skills.
 In their high-tech industry they are some of the best – and the work went well.
 Vivien Li (above, center) contributed hugely to our success.
+My teams found that taking notes was a powerful tool.

 • Some of the team members are speakers of Mandarin, and some speak Cantonese ; the languages are vastly dissimilar.